Kenya

 YSD Machakos

-Strengthening Routine Immunization Services
+Supporting Routine Immunization Services

-Strengthening Respectful and Person-Centered Care for Mothers and Babies
+Prioritizing Respectful and Person-Centered Care

-We are also collaborating with the WHO, UNICEF, and the Kenyan Ministry of Health to improve mothers’ and children’s quality of care.3 MOMENTUM Country and Global Leadership works with the Ministry of Health through the Department of Family Health and Department of Quality and Standards to adapt and adopt WHO-recommended quality of care standards for small and sick newborns and pediatrics, including nutrition standards.
-Once adopted, MOMENTUM Country and Global Leadership will provide technical and financial assistance to the Ministry of Health to implement these standards in service delivery settings within the primary healthcare system.
+We are also collaborating with the WHO, UNICEF, and the Ministry of Health to improve the quality of care for mothers and children.
+MOMENTUM Country and Global Leadership is supporting the Ministry of Health’s Department of Family Health and Department of Quality and Standards to adopt WHO-recommended quality-of-care standards for small and sick newborns and pediatrics, including nutrition standards.
+Once adopted, MOMENTUM will provide technical and financial assistance to the Ministry of Health to implement the standards in the primary health care system.

-Increasing Access to Voluntary Family Planning
+Expanding Access to Voluntary Family Planning

 Check out our research on expanding hormonal IUD access in Kenya and Zambia.